The Swimathon Foundation FAQ

 How do I make an application for a Swimathon Community Grant?

-Applications for Swimathon Community Grants are now closed for 2019.
+Applications for Swimathon Community Grants are now open.
+You can apply via the Swimathon Foundation website here.

 How will I know I have been successful or unsuccessful?

-Applicants will be notified within four weeks of the Swimathon Foundation Community Grants panel date which will be held shortly after the application period closes on April 1.
+Applicants will be notified after The Swimathon Foundation Community Grants panel meeting which will be held shortly after the application period closes on 13th March.
+If you have submitted an application, you should be notified of the success of your application by 1st May.

 Please note that no correspondence will be entered into regarding the success or failure of an application.